MirMoneyJ/bazaar_tracker/README.txt

 Prerequisties
 - Node.js and npm should be installed.
-- npm install mongoose, express, jsonwebtoken
+- npm install mongoose, express, jsonwebtoken, bcryptjs

 Installation Instructions

 1. Clone the repository from GitHub https://github.com/MirMoneyJ/bazaar_tracker.
+2. Open up a new terminal and direct to location of the repository file.
-2. Do a Mongorestore to get items and inserts from database (mongorestore --nsInclude=myDatabase.* dump/)
+3. Do a Mongorestore to get items and inserts from database (mongorestore --nsInclude=myDatabase.* dump/)
-3. Navigate to the project directory and run
+4. Navigate to the project directory and run
    'node server.js'

 Usage